ApiniLabs/PAC-ID/recommendation-for-identifier-structure.md

 In oder to reduce the number of characters a short form MAY be used.

 ```
-HTTPS://PAC.METTORIUS.COM/-MD/BAL500/12345432/8008:20230205
+HTTPS://PAC.METTORIUS.COM/-MD/BAL500/210263/8008:20230205
 ```

 The short notation omits the keys for segments of each category.
 Keys are implicitly assigned based on the [segment order](#Best-practice-for-segment-structure-within-a-category) until an explicit key that differs is reached or an ID segment starting with “-“ is reached.
 Explicit keys can be used along implicit ones, as long as the order of segments is matched.

-e.g. for ``HTTPS://PAC.METTORIUS.COM/-MD/240:R300/12345432/8008:20230205``, 12345432 is still regarded to have implicit key 21.
-For ``HTTPS://PAC.METTORIUS.COM/-MD/240:R300/8008:20230205/12345432`` we can’t auto-assign a key for 12345432 as it is preceded by a segment with an explicit key.
+e.g. for ``HTTPS://PAC.METTORIUS.COM/-MD/240:BAL500/210263/8008:20230205``, 210263 is still regarded to have implicit key 21.
+For ``HTTPS://PAC.METTORIUS.COM/-MD/240:BAL500/8008:20230205/210263`` we can’t auto-assign a key for 12345432 as it is preceded by a segment with an explicit key.
 12345432 is therefore interpreted as a custom segment.

 ## Category Concatenation
-Imagine a ``PAC-ID`` that points to a result set of a device.
+Imagine a `PAC-ID` that points to a result set of a device.
 We’d usually want to know on which device that result was created.
 We CAN simply concatenate categories (in this case a material category to a data category):

 ![Segment groups](images/identifier_structure_category-concatenation.png)

 Example:
 ```
-HTTPS://PAC.METTORIUS.COM/-DR/240:123ABC/8008:20230205/-MD/240:BAL2/21:123456
+HTTPS://PAC.METTORIUS.COM/-DR/240:123ABC/8008:20230205/-MD/240:BAL500/21:210263
                          | primary category           | additional category
 ```

-The advantage of this is that it allows resolving device related attributes and services (e.g. device operation manual,…) via the same coupling table information entries also used for ``PAC-ID``s relating to a device.
+The advantage of this is that it allows resolving device related attributes and services (e.g. device operation manual,…) via the same coupling table information entries also used for `PAC-ID`s relating to a device.

-The category of the item the ``PAC-ID`` is referring to, SHALL [^1] be the first category..
+The category of the item the `PAC-ID` is referring to, SHALL [^1] be the first category..

-[^1]: Conditional on the ``identifier`` being structured according to this recommendation.
+[^1]: Conditional on the `identifier` being structured according to this recommendation.